Millennials should consider moving back home

 Can the parent afford to absorb these costs or should the child contribute?

 That is a financial discussion that can occur between the parents and child.
-One option is the child contribute to the household expenses.
+One option is the child contributes to the household expenses.

 This would be better financially for the parents to have the child at home.
 Even while contributing to household expenses it is less expensive for the child than having their own place.